edterbak/NodeRed_Heishamon_control/README.md

 - [Enhancement] The COOL function has a modified function to calculate dew-point.
 Thanks to blb4!
 - [rework] - Added manager for Operating mode + Heat SP
 - [Fix] - Lot of changes and work done to allow pump in Compensation Curve operation.
 Needs testing and feedback from you all.

+[2023-04-10] v22.20 beta (experimental).
+Changes:
+- [Fix] - Solar function. case power off and allow power on toggie is off added with logging.
+Improved GUI name of toggle.

 ********